UPPMAX/linux-command-line-102/docs/evaluations/20251204/README.md

-  and different options in text, and i found myself a bit confused about what the actual difference was and what things i could type along with and what i didnt have the tools for executing
+  and different options in text, and i found myself a bit confused about what the actual difference was and what things i could type along with and what I didn't have the tools for executing
 - Exercises and materials are very good overall, they're very useful for future reference as well.
   I think the instruction was sometimes unclear or too fast.